ß UG105: Obvious: The Solution to the Dark Matter puzzle.

 Although the axial beams from AGNs are tightly collimated, like laser beams, they will show some degree of spread.
 This is important in the Dark Matter context, because the spread will affect how much of an AGN's output is seen as dark, how much light.
 The spread of AGN axial beams is not well understood at present -- it may be different for different-mass AGNs.

 Looking again at Figure F4, the jet does appear to show spreading, but this may due to perspective.
 However, it is noted in [7] that the M87 galaxy is too distant for the Hubble Telescope to resolve individual stars, and the bright dots in the image are star clusters, assumed to contain some hundreds of thousands of stars each.
 According to [9], globular star clusters contain anywhere from tens of thousands to millions of stars, packed tightly together in dense clumps ranging from 50 to 450 light-years across.
-So, over its length of 5000 light-years, the beam has apparently spread to a width of 50 or more light-years.

 Why so long to understand Dark Matter?